Art Deco-inspired homes in Elwood | The New Daily

 The homes

-Comprising of just 15 expansive residences, Ensemble features spacious two and three-bedroom homes which are perfect for down sizers and those looking to enter the sought-after Elwood property market.
+Comprising of just 15 expansive residences, Ensemble features spacious two and three-bedroom homes that are perfect for down-sizers and those looking to enter the sought-after Elwood property market.

 The state-of-the-art kitchens are open-plan and fitted with designer Miele appliances, inspiring residents to hone their culinary craft.